govtra/govtracker-data/README.md

 Our goal is to keep track, while keeping a neutral point of view, of the decisions and steps taken by the different governments around the world.

+Additionally, for exceptional apolitical news of importance an `important` folder is created.
+This was originally done to report the famine in South Sudan.

 ## Participate

 All entries must contain two things: a concise description of the entry's topic and a source (primary source ideally).
 Additionally we appreciate if articles providing in deep analysis are added as extra.

 There are two ways how to participate.